1939 was Martha Crone’s 7th year in charge of the Garden as temporary curator. The Garden began its 33rd year. (1)

 Earlier in the year in July she had noted Rosinweed (Silphium integrifolium) blooming in the Garden.
 This was the first mention of the plant in her logs since becoming Curator.

-After the Garden closed, Martha and husband Bill continued to work on their new cabin at the Cedar Forest property - adding good windows, adding plants, and placing some log bridges over the small streams that ran through the property.
+After the Garden closed, Martha and husband Bill continued to work on their new cabin at their Cedar Forest property - adding good windows, adding plants, and placing some log bridges over the small streams that ran through the property.
 When the Garden was closed on Wednesdays, Martha’s day off, they would frequently drive up to the property.

 As to the benefit of the two-week extension to the Garden’s season, Martha had this to say:

 Following popular request the season in the Reserve was extended two weeks, this included three Sundays of beautiful weather.
 Scores of visitors availed themselves of this opportunity to view and enjoy the fall foliage of wondrous hues, for Autumn the scene is of surpassing loveliness, with the beautiful groups of maples, oaks, poplars and birch.
 May the season be extended again.
 (4)

 Martha noted that on November 30th the temperature was 60 degrees.
 “Loveliest Thanksgiving I can remember, like mid-summer.”
 (2) [Note: In 1939 Minnesota had not yet opted to adopt the 4th Thursday of November as Thanksgiving.]
 This dry warm weather continued with Martha noting on December 17th “53 degrees, beautiful weather, everyone sprinkling lawns, very dry.”
-(2) Then on Dec.
-19th snow came and remained on the ground through the end of the year.
+(2) Then on December 19th snow came and remained on the ground through the end of the year.

 One of Martha’s frequent Garden visitors during the season was Robert Dassett, who in future years would be come the seventh president of The Friends of the Wild Flower Garden.